Feastio

 Conveniently located a few blocks west of the Financial District and south of Union Square, The View Lounge on the 39th floor of the Marriott Marquis San Francisco offers panoramic views.

-Inside, a mix of bar seating, high-top tables, and soft green chairs by the large windows offer plenty of options.
+This Art Deco-inspired space atop one of the city's tallest hotels offers a unique setting for relaxing and unwinding after sightseeing.
+Inside, a mix of bar seating, high-top tables, and soft green chairs by the large windows offers plenty of options.

-Be there when the bar opens for the best shot at a window-side seat.
-They fill up quickly on clear days.
+Some nooks between the two main lounges, with floor-to-ceiling windows, offer additional seating and privacy.
+Be there when the bar opens for the best shot at a window-side seat, as they fill up quickly on clear days.

 Grey Goose and tonic